-A. What are the answers the author provides to the questions?
+A. What are the answers the author provides to the research questions?

-- 1. There are five basic human needs: physiological (e.g., food); safety (i.e., physical and emotional); love (e.g., belongingness); esteem (e.g., respect from others); and self-actualization (i.e., doing that for which one is best suited). - 2.
-Humans are motivated by the desire to satisfy these five needs.
-The needs fall into a "hierarchy of prepotency," following the order listed in the preceding question.
+1. Maslow asserts that there are five basic human needs: physiological (e.g., food); safety (i.e., physical and emotional); love (e.g., belongingness); esteem (e.g., respect from others); and self-actualization (i.e., doing that for which one is best suited).

+- 2. The author proposes that humans are motivated by the desire to satisfy these five needs.
+He further suggests that the needs fall into a "hierarchy of prepotency," following the order listed in the preceding question.
 This hierarchy of prepotency means that human consciousness is monopolized by the most basic need (e.g., physiological) until it is satisfied, at which time consciousness will be dominated by the next basic need in the hierarchy (safety), and so forth until all of the needs are satisfied.
-It is not necessary to fully satisfy the need before moving on to the next, as long as the need is "fairly well satisfied."
-Once a need is satisfied, it no longer serves as a motivator.

-- 3. There are certain conditions that serve as prerequisites to the five needs.
+He acknowledges that it is not necessary to fully satisfy the need before moving on to the next, as long as the need is "fairly well satisfied."
+He further states that once a need is satisfied, it no longer serves as a motivator. - 3.
+Maslow claims that there are certain conditions that serve as prerequisites to the five needs.
 If they are not present, it is almost impossible to satisfy the basic needs.
 These conditions include freedom to speak and express one's self, to do what one wishes within certain limits, to defend one's self, to be treated fairly and justly, and to seek information. - 4.
-There are seven apparent exceptions to the hierarchy.
+Maslow indicates that there are seven apparent exceptions to the hierarchy.
 Some people value esteem over than love.
-Some creative people are motivated by selfactualization even when basic needs are not yet met.
-Some people do not experience high aspirations and are therefore not motivated by selfactualization.
+Some creative people are motivated by self-actualization even when basic needs are not yet met.
+Some people do not experience high aspirations and are therefore not motivated by self-actualization.
 Some people who were not socialized early in life may not experience the need for love.
 For some, when a need has been satisfied for a long time, it may be "underevaluated."
 Some people may want to satisfy basic needs but may not act upon that desire.
 Finally, some are driven by ideals rather than basic needs and will deprive themselves of basic needs for the sake of that ideal (e.g., hunger strike).